Sunday, March 31, 2019

 Death never did bother me too much, and I have never taken it as seriously as many would think appropriate.
 But fact is, our earthly death is just a crossing over.

-The drive at the funeral home sort of wound back behind the establishment, so we pulled in so the kids couldn't see us.
-Once out of sight we rearranged that board to lay flat using the front dash and the back seats as support.
-I happened to have an old blanket in the car, and after Kevin laid on the board I threw it over him.
+The driveway of the funeral home sort of wound behind the establishment, so we pulled in all the way to the back so the kids couldn't see us.
+Once behind the funeral home we rearranged that board to lay flat in Old Blue, my 1968 college car, using the front dash and the back seats as support.
+I happened to have an old blanket in the trunk, and after Kevin laid on the board I threw it over him.
 Then slowly we crept out of the drive and rolled by those kids nice and easy so they could get a good look.

 Monday, March 4, 2019